nolenfelten/xbmc-scripting/trunk/T3CH Upgrader/resources/language/English/readme.txt

    eg.  E:\apps\<t3ch_build_name>\XBMC

 2) The location of your xbox shortcut that boots to the XBMC as a dashboard, and the name of the shortcut that your mod chip boot too
-   It is this location that a new shortcut will be wrutten too inorder to boot to the newly installed T3CH build XBMC.
+   It is this location that a new shortcut will be written too inorder to boot to the newly installed T3CH build XBMC.
    It uses the TEAM XBMC Shortcut.xbe  and associated .cfg inorder to achieve this.